Truckin'

 Bourbon Street was built on a hill many years ago apparently by some far-

 thinking alcoholics.
 When you truck to New Orleans stay there.
-It’s dry all
+Its dry all

 year long no matter how many hurricanes George Bush creates.
 Side note: